bokicks283/UEToolSuiteInstaller/MAINTAINER_GUIDE.md

 - Tests for installer + payload behavior
 - GUI `.exe` packaging wrapper (`src/UEToolSuiteInstaller.Gui/`)

-The target design is conservative and compatibility-first: stable user commands, thin wrappers, and shared internals.
+The target design is conservative and stability-first: stable user commands and module-owned domain internals.

 ## 1) What This Project Delivers